-In addition to studying, there are some guidelines which can help you during a test or exam and avoid an academic offence.
+In addition to studying, there are some guidelines which can help you during an online test or in-person exam and avoid an academic offence.
 Here are some things to expect during online and in-person tests/exams:

 Check the date

 Make sure to check and double check the timetable and add the dates to your calendar a few months before your test.
-For final assessments and tests, check your syllabus or the Quercus page for the date of your test.
+For online final assessments, check your syllabus or the Quercus page for the date of your test.
+For in-person final exams, check the A&S exam schedule.
 If you are unsure, ask your instructor.

 Be on time

-You can have tests or exams scheduled at different times of the day, so it is a good idea to keep those days free.
+You can have tests or exams scheduled at different times of the day, including evenings and Saturdays.
+It is a good idea to keep those days free.
 For online tests, make sure you account for the time zone you are writing the test in.
 You will not be able to change the time/date of your exam unless you have a conflict or a religious obligation.

-Online tests: Make sure you are logged on at least 15 minutes before the start of your tests.
+Online final assessments: Make sure you are logged on at least 15 minutes before the start of your test.
 If you are running late, contact your instructor immediately after logging in.

 Know where to go

 Online tests: Find a quiet space for your test.
 Pick a comfortable spot with minimal distractions.
 Make sure you let people you are living with know that you are writing a test.

 In-person exams: Make sure you know the building and the room of your exam.
 The exam schedule uses two-letter codes to indicate the building your exam will be held in followed by the room name or number.
 Use the examination locations list to familiarize yourself with the locations.